 Figure 2 – Protocol stack based categories of performance metrics

-{Editor’s note (2012-04 meeting): we need

-to clarify a possible distinction in “RTP aware” and “RTP agnostic” categories and

-to add concrete examples of performance metrics for the various categories.}
+Appendix III provides some examples for each category.
+For instance, the H.248 statistics of the RTP application data package [ITU-T H.248.58] belong to the category of “RTP-agnostic application level metrics” because their calculation does not require any information from the RTP header, but their scope is application data as carried in the payload of an RTP packet.

 8 Roles provided by MG

 The overall network service of performance monitoring may be structured in a set of capabilities, which could be individually or assigned in combinations to an H.248 MG.
 The various roles of a MG may be illustrated by a gateway model concerning the processing of incoming RTP and RTCP packets (see Figure 3).
 The purpose of this clause is the characterization of such roles and the specification of associated requirements (see clauses 8.1ff).